Ertthecoder/Maze_Generator/README.md

-A text maze generator with user given values..
+A text maze generator with user given values.